 And be sure to let Coach Belinda know of your interest in being recruited.
 College coaches are still working, calling, recruiting, and offering!***

 Hi CPFH athlete!
 The following is a small sample of all the information on the web about college recruiting.
 It can seem overwhelming at times so we hope that this helps you to get started on your recruiting journey but also hope that you explore more information as you have questions.
-Crystal Doyle is our recruiting specialist so feel free to contact her as you need help at [email protected].
-If you plan on making a profile/resume and would like it added to our "recruits" pages, email Sherri your resume and/or link along with a profile picture.
-If you have specific questions about what schools may be a good fit for you and your skill level, you will want to reach out to Coach Belinda and Coach Steve.
+Crystal Doyle is assisting with updating the recruitment pages so feel free to contact her as you need help at [email protected].
+If you plan on making a profile/resume and would like it added to our "recruits" pages, email Crystal your resume and/or link along with a profile picture.
+If you have specific questions about what schools may be a good fit for you and your skill level, you will want to reach out to Coach Belinda.
 Good luck and go CPFH!

 Below you will find information on: